Building Expansion Project

 Frequently Asked Questions about the Building Expansion Project:

 When will the construction begin?
-At this point, a good guess would be April 2020, although earlier and later are still very much possibilities at this point.
+At this point, a good guess would be December 2020.

 In what ways will the new building be ADA compliant?
 The building will be fully complaint, from restrooms, to the new main entrance, and to more subtle interior accommodations, such as ramp access to the pulpit area.